Floydia

-Floydia is a monotypic species of tree in the family Proteaceae native to Australia.
-It is a somewhat rare tree found only growing in the rainforests of southeastern Queensland and northern New South Wales.
-The sole species is Floydia praealta which is commonly known as the ball nut or possum nut.
+Floydia is a monotypic genus of plants in the Proteaceae family endemic to Australia.
+The sole described species is Floydia praealta, commonly known as the ball nut.
+It is a somewhat rare tree found only growing in the rainforests of southeastern Queensland and northeastern New South Wales.
 The tree has a superficial resemblance to the closely related Macadamia and could be confused with them.
-The fruit of F. praealta is poisonous.
+The fruit is poisonous.